Comments, complaints and compliments frequently asked questions

 What will the Council do to resolve my complaint?

-When we receive your complaint, we will investigate and if necessary, a solution will be provided.
-Solutions can vary from an apology, to changing the way we provide services to residents or by putting things right where they have gone wrong.
+When we receive your complaint, we will investigate and, if necessary, provide a solution.
+Solutions can vary.
+It might be as simple as an apology, or we might change the way we provide services to residents or put things right where they have gone wrong.

-On rare occasions a monetary solution can be offered.
+Rarely, we may offer a monetary solution.
 Before we make any payments, we will check our records to see whether there are any outstanding debts owed to the Council.
 If there are any debts owed, then we may offset this amount against the amount that you are due to be paid.
 For instance, if you are in rent arrears, part or all of the payment will be used to reduce the arrears.
 We will write to you to let you know how we intend to pay.

 Who can I complain to if I am not happy after going through the Council’s complaints process?

-The Council will attempt to resolve your complaint to a satisfactory conclusion.
-However, if you remain unhappy, after going through the three stages of the Council’s complaints procedure, you can approach the Local Government and Social Care Ombudsman (LGSCO) or, for some housing complaints, with the Housing Ombudsman (HO).
+The Council will try to bring your complaint to a satisfactory conclusion.
+However, if you remain unhappy, after going through both stages of the Council’s complaints procedure, you can approach the Local Government and Social Care Ombudsman (LGSCO) or, for some housing complaints, the Housing Ombudsman (HO).

 The LGSCO are responsible for dealing with complaints about the Council.
 The HO is responsible for dealing with some complaints about social landlords.